← Back to Writing

 The Decision

 The way up is down.
-That's not just a spiritual principle.
-It's an observable leadership reality.
-The leaders people genuinely trust, follow, and respect over the long term are the ones who don't need the spotlight.
-Who give credit freely.
-Who take responsibility rather than deflect blame.
-Who serve the mission rather than their reputation.
+That isn't only a spiritual principle; I've watched it hold as plain leadership reality.
+The leaders people trust and follow over the long term are the ones who don't need the spotlight, who give credit away freely, who take responsibility instead of deflecting it, who serve the mission rather than their own reputation.

-Humility is a decision I make before I walk into a meeting, before I respond to criticism, before I post on social media, before I teach, before I lead.
-It's the decision to hold loosely what I've been given, because none of it was earned in the first place.
+So humility is a decision I make before a meeting, before I answer criticism, before I teach or lead - the decision to hold loosely what I've been given, because none of it was earned in the first place.